 It’s unclear if other countries will do the same — and vaccine hesitancy isn’t helping.
 Health experts say that the rise in cases in Europe could be a warning sign for the US.
 Remember: The US’s vax rate is lower than many European countries’ vax rates.
 And COVID-19 trends in the US have followed those in Europe.
 (See: the start of the outbreak, the alpha variant.)

 Less than one-third of the US population is unvaxxed (think: more than 130 million people).
-And the country is still reeling from the effects of the delta wave — which is still causing cases to go up in some states.
+And the country is still reeling from the effects of the Delta wave — which is still causing cases to go up in some states.
 Including in states with higher vaccination rates, like Vermont.
-And there are more than 40,000 Americans hospitalized with COVID-19 in recent weeks.
-Officials say the numbers could get worse in the near future.

 There are a few reasons for the potential surge, including…

 Omicron.
 While we wait for the data to tell us more about this variant (like how it’ll affect vaccine efficacy), there are a few things we do know: It has 50 mutations to its spike protein (aka the way it enters the body’s cells).
 It was first flagged in South Africa.
 But was likely spreading in Western Europe before it made its way to the African country.
 It’s been found in a number of US states.
-And it’s already caused the US and several other countries to restrict travel to a number of African countries.
+And it’s already caused some changes to international travel.
+Including travel restrictions to African countries by the US and several other countries.
+And updated COVID-19 testing guidelines for travelers coming to the US.

 Waning vaccine immunity.
 It’s been about a year since Americans started getting vaccinated.
 And research shows that while they still protect against serious illness and hospitalization, their ability to prevent infection drops months after getting one.